Celebrating Women’s History Month for Kids through Resources on Important Women in History

 Facts about Famous Women in History for Kids

-If you are just starting on your exploration of important women in history for kids, you may want to begin with some general resources.
+If you are just starting on your exploration of important historical women for kids, you may want to begin with some general resources.
 These sites provide trends, discuss the groundbreaking achievements of women in certain fields, and highlight the accomplishments of featured women.
 Try these resources as you begin your unit study:

 11 Women Who Did Groundbreaking Things that Men Got the Credit for | HuffPost

 “This goes out to all the ladies who’ve ever had their ideas mansplained back to them.”
 Read about these eleven women who never really got credit for their accomplishments.